ManuelSchlieter/rocessa-backend/README.md

 - run `mvn spring-boot:run` to start the server

 Server will be available at `http://localhost:8080` which opens the Swagger UI to interact with the API

+## Potential improvements
+- extract the csv parsing logic to a separate service
+- more resilient csv parsing, invalid entries are just skipped and logged
+- use an enum for colors instead of string, to support i18n
+- add more unit tests to cover edge cases
+- add integration tests to cover the whole application

+## THANK YOU FOR THE OPPORTUNITY ##
+- See you soon!

 -------------------------------------------------------